-Located in Ramona, OK west of U.S. Highway 75, the casino was built on a 20-acre site near an existing casino.
-Selser Schaefer Architects began the project by developing a phased master plan that enabled consistent casino operations in a temporary facility while the permanent facility was completed.
-Also, because Ramona is where the first commercial oil well was drilled in what would become Oklahoma, Casino Ramona’s design is reminiscent of the time period from 1887 to 1906.
+Located in Ramona, Okla., the casino was built on a 20-acre site near an existing casino.
+Selser Schaefer Architects in Tulsa, Okla., developed a phased master plan that enabled consistent casino operations in a temporary facility, while the permanent facility was completed.
+Because Ramona is where the first commercial oil well was drilled in what would become Oklahoma, the casino’s design is reminiscent of the time period from 1887 to 1906.
 Two oil derricks at the casino’s main entrance signify the beginning of the petroleum industry.